 When hunger hits, an eatery is likely just a hop, skip and a jump away.
 Fine dining in cozy country inns is just one choice in the Points East Coastal Drive collection of culinary experiences.
 For something more casual, there are family restaurants, fish and chip joints, cafés and dairy bars.

 As your day progresses, you might choose to go for a sail, take a seal-watching cruise or play a round or two at one of the world-class golf courses located in this region.
 And there’s always something happening at the Georgetown Theatre.
 Evening is the perfect time to find a ceilidh, a spirited celebration of Celtic music that’s sure to get your toes tapping.
-Orwell Corner and Monticello both host these events on a weekly basis in the summer.
+Monticello hosts events on a weekly basis in the summer.
 The atmosphere is informal and you’ll feel like one of the family in no time.

 There’s lots to do in the Points East Coastal Drive.In fact this region boasts: 13 golf courses; 34 beaches; 6 lighthouses; 34 history and cultural attractions; 24 harbours; more than 100 restaurants; 230 fixed-roof accommodations and campgrounds; 12 provincial parks; 6 Scenic Heritage Roads; and a national park.